Lazarus9000/JavaMandelBrot/README.md

 Currently the most mature of the two is the one using javaFX.

 There is also an ant build script included, which compiles the javaFX solution to a jar executable.

+Project has been developed in eclipse and related project files are included.
+Still need to test if this is enough to make the project 'portable'.